 You can find more information about the parameters of this essay here.

 This Georgetown MBA application video essay specifically asks you to appear in a one-minute video and share several random facts about yourself.
 You need to tie these facts to your professional and leadership identity.
 In addition, Georgetown wants to see unscripted and conversational responses.
 You will have unlimited time to record and edit this video (unlike a video interview).
 You should appear on-screen and consider adding other elements, such as interviews with family or friends, photos or graphics, etc.

 One minute seems like a short amount of time, but consider that television commercials are often only 30 seconds.
 A lot of information can fit into a one-minute video!

-Like all interactive MBA admissions essays, the content is the essential aspect of this exercise.
+Like all video essays, the content is a vital part of this exercise.
 The admissions committee wants to get to know you and your dreams, background, and personality.
-Think about personal stories that you did not describe the rest of your Georgetown MBA application.
-Perhaps you have a hobby you are passionate about, or a family story to tell.
+Think about personal aspects that you did not describe in the rest of your Georgetown MBA application.
+Georgetown is looking to see your personality, and your enthusiasm should show through!

 This is also a great place to demonstrate your fit in this Georgetown MBA application (unless you focused on option three of the previously required essays).
 Always think about your contributions to McDonough.